Siml122/simonschirren.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm a 4th year PhD student working in algebraic geometry @Roma Tre.
+I'm a 4th year PhD student working in algebraic geometry (Roma Tre).
 My supervisor is Richard Thomas (Imperial College London).
 I'm interested in sheaf theory and virtual cycles.